Georges St-Pierre: Ultimate Fighting Championship

-Early fights, ADCC Submission Wrestling World Championship and The Ultimate Fighter
+Early fights and The Ultimate Fighter coach

 St-Pierre made his Ultimate Fighting Championship (UFC) debut at UFC 46, where he defeated highly ranked Karo Parisyan by unanimous decision (29–28, 30–27, and 30–27).
 His next fight in the UFC was against Jay Hieron at UFC 48.
 St-Pierre defeated Hieron via technical knockout in only 1:42 of the first round.

 Following his second win in the UFC, he faced Matt Hughes at UFC 50 for the vacant UFC Welterweight Championship.
 Despite a competitive performance against the much more experienced fighter, St-Pierre tapped out to an armbar with only 10 seconds remaining in the first round.
-The loss was the first of St-Pierre's career and he has since admitted that he was in awe of Hughes going into the title bout.
+The loss was the first of St-Pierre's career; he stated later that he was in awe of Hughes going into the title bout.

-After his loss to Matt Hughes, St-Pierre rebounded with a win over Dave Strasser at TKO 19 by a first-round kimura submission.
+After his loss to Matt Hughes, St-Pierre rebounded with a win over Dave Strasser at TKO 19 by a first–round kimura submission.
 He then returned to the UFC to face Jason Miller at UFC 52, defeating Miller by unanimous decision (30–27, 30–27, and 30–27).